Medieval household: Composition

 Of roughly equal authority to the steward was the marshal.
 This officer had the militarily vital responsibility for the stables and horses of the household (the "marshalsea"), and was also in charge of discipline.
 The marshal, and other higher-ranking servants, would have assistants helping them perform their tasks.
-These – called valets de chambre, grooms or pages, ranking from top to bottom in that order – were most often young boys, although in the larger royal courts the valet de chambres included both young noble courtiers, and often artists, musicians and other specialists who might be of international repute.
+These – called valets de chambre, grooms or pages, ranking from top to bottom in that order – were most often young boys; however, in the larger royal courts, the valet de chambres included both young noble courtiers, and often artists, musicians and other specialists who might be of international repute.
 Assigning these the office of valet was a way of regularising their position within the household.

 One of the most important functions of the medieval household was the procurement, storage and preparation of food.
 This involved both feeding the occupants of the residence on a daily basis, and preparing larger feasts for guests, to maintain the status of the lord.
 The kitchen was divided into a pantry for bread, cheese and napery, and a buttery for wine, ale and beer.
 These offices were headed by a pantler and a butler respectively.
 Depending on the size and wealth of the household, these offices would then be subdivided further.
 The following is a list of some of the offices one could expect to find in a large medieval aristocratic or royal household:

-In addition to these offices there was a need for servants to take care of the hunting animals.
+In addition to these offices, there was a need for servants to take care of the hunting animals.
 The master huntsman, or the veneur, held a central position in greater noble households.
 Likewise, the master falconer was a high-ranking officer, often of noble birth himself.
 There were spiritual needs to be cared for, and a chapel was a natural part of every large household.
 These household chapels would be staffed by varying numbers of clerics.
 The chaplains, confessors and almoners could serve in administrative capacities as well as the religious ones.